okohll/abdocs/content/docs/charting/built-in-charting.md

 ## Creating a chart
 1. In the tiles interface, open the tile and view to use as a source of chart data
-2. Click the charts button to the left of the data rows displayed
+2. Click the charts button at the top right of the screen
 3. Click the _add/edit chart or map_ button
 4. Follow each of the steps (1 - 3) on screen to build the chart
 5. In the last step, give a name to the chart and press _save_